AMP vs. PWA: Which is Better for SEO in 2025?

 Structured data helps search engines understand the content on your pages.
 Implement schema markup for both AMP and PWA.
 This gives context to search engines.

 • Use relevant schema types like Article, Product, or Recipe.
-According to Google Search Central, structured data can enhance your search results with rich snippets and improved visibility.
+Structured data can enhance your search results with rich snippets and improved visibility.

 • For example, a retail site can use Product schema.
 This displays price, availability, and reviews directly in search results.
 A news organization might use Article schema to highlight headlines, authors, and publication dates.